nt246/NTRES-6100-data-science/misc/student_presentations.md

 haven’t covered in class, but you think could be of interest to others, feel free to focus on those.

-**When:** April 14 2021 during class
+**When:** Thursday March 31 2021 during class
 **How long:** 1.5 minutes per student
 **Who should do it:** A presentation is required from all students taking the course for credit.
-If you can’t make it to the live Zoom call, you can submit a video instead (due before class on April 14).
+If you can’t make it to the live Zoom call, you can submit a video instead (due before class on March 31).
 Auditors are also welcome to contribute if they would like to share with the class.